harbour/core/README.md

 > NOTES:
 >
 >    * you need to use native path format to your shell/OS
->    * spaces in directory names aren't supported
+>    * spaces in directory names are not supported
 >      (you *can* use 8.3 name alias on Windows platform, though)
 >    * don't put directory names inside double quotes
 >    * use absolute paths